LiskHQ/lisk-docs/docs/governance/delegation.md

 ## How to become a delegate 🚀

-Basically anyone who owns some LSK tokens can become a delegate.
+Basically anyone who is able to accumulate some voting power can become a delegate.

 You simply need to stake some LSK tokens and then self-delegate your [voting power](governance#voting-power).
 However, in order to create proposals, a delegate must meet the threshold of at least 300,000 vpLSK.